timowandeto/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more functions more nested loops.
+0x04- C -more functions more nested loops.